AACAP Engagement Pathways

 Explore opportunities for networking, mentorship and possible sponsorship through the following:

-Peer to Peer style mentorship program that provides trainees with mentorship on various topics of interest.
+Peer to Peer style mentorship program is a buddy system that pairs a senior trainee or early career psychiatrist with a junior trainee for mentorship based on topics of interest.
 Sign up here to be a mentor.
 Sign up here to be a mentee.

 Virtual Q&A sessions with CAP professionals about training, work experience and other career information across different specialties.

 The specialty/identity focused components below offer collaborations and networking throughout the year, and during the Annual Meeting.

 There are 57 committees of which ~ 40 are specialty focused.
 Each committee has 13